 Why is it once you have an idea in mind sometimes it's very hard to find what you need.
 I've been to several craft stores looking for light shades of leaves other than yellow to go with the white pumpkins I have.
 I can find off white sunflowers and bundles of wheat, but no white fall leaves.
 I tried painting leaves white, but I didn't like the results.
-They just didn't look natural enough.
-I could have ordered some online
+They just didn't look natural enough

 I put the leaves in a cup of bleach in a pyrex dish and let them soak over night.